SU-CS308-22FA/Team8-AFRA/README.md

 ### Using the deployed server
 Simply click the link to our Heroku Deploy => https://coolafra.herokuapp.com You can create an account and get all the benefits!
+Some Notes:
+* Some pages are accesible without needing to Register
+  - Such as displaying the standings, seeing the referee information and fixture information
+* To benefit from other features you will need to have an account and following the community guidelines
+  - Such as respecting the other users and not using mean words in the comment section, or you will get banned.
+* After registering you need to verify your email adress in order to add comments
+* If you are a user with a verified profession you can upload your licence in the verification page and wait for the admins to verify it.
+* After these steps you can use all our features
+  - Setting up your Calendar with the matches you wish, adding/liking comments to express your opinions...

+### How to report a bug ?

+### Known bugs
+Currently there are no known bugs..

+## Set up instructions for developers
-### Set it up on your local machine
+### For your local machine

 1. Download an IDE
 2. Clone the repo